Frequently Asked Questions

 Yes.
 All members can request a copy of their protected health information through an app of their choice.

 You can request a copy of your PHI in accordance with the Florida Blue Notice of Privacy Practices.
-A copy of Florida Blue’s Notice of Privacy Practices can be found here.
 If you use an app to request PHI, Florida Blue may electronically provide the following information:

 - Any claims, office visit (if your plan is an HMO plan) and medical information in our records going back to January 1, 2016.
 What we provide to the app depends on what information the app requests and what information we have.